 Little Free Library is honored to receive the Women’s National Book Association (WNBA) Second Century Prize, awarded to a nonprofit organization that promotes literacy and fosters lifelong reading.
 The prize celebrates the WNBA’s Centennial and carries a one-time $5,000 cash award.
+The official awards ceremony takes place on Saturday, October 28 in New York.

 According to the WNBA, the award nominations for the prize came from WNBA chapters throughout the country under the guidance of Second Century Prize co-chairs Mary Grey James and Susan Larson.